 Go Kayaking on the Charles River

 I have this theory that every city looks best from the river and kayaking on the Charles River confirmed it!
 If you’re visiting in the summer and are looking to do something a bit different, I would highly recommend renting a kayak and paddle away on the river.
 We decided to go with Charles River Canoe and Kayaking setting off from Kendal Square in Cambridge.
 Bonus: They provide waterproof bags to keep your belongings safe.
-Kayaking was one of the highlights of my trip and is in my opinion one of the best things to do in Boston (weather permitting)!
+Kayaking was one of the highlights of my trip and is, in my opinion, one of the best things to do in Boston (weather permitting)!

 Browse Books in Cambridge

 If you like reading, you’re in the right place.
 Home to some of the world’s best universities, it’s no surprise that Boston also has its fair share of great bookstores.
-My friends took me to a places including Rodney’s Bookstore, Seven Stars and Harvard Bookstore.
+My friends took me to a few places including Rodney’s Bookstore, Seven Stars and Harvard Bookstore.
 The first two are located near the Central train station in Cambridge, on the main shopping street.
 At Rodney’s Bookstore, most of the books are discounted and classical literature books share shelves with odd reads.
 Seven Stars is located only a few steps away.
 It has not only the latest popular reads in fiction and non-fiction but also an impressive selection of stones and books about astrology.
-Last but not least, Harvard Bookstore stands right on Harvard Square and is a cosy place to flick through books although it gets pretty crowded.
+Last but not least, Harvard Bookstore stands right on Harvard Square and is a cozy place to flick through books although it gets pretty crowded.
 Don’t miss out on the used books section downstairs.

 Stroll along Boston Harbor